taxburst/taxburst/doc/developer.md

 ## Guidance on writing new parsers

 The current built-in parsers are contained in `src/taxburst/parsers.py`.
-In general, if you are a Python programmer, the easiest way to proceed is to copy and rename an existing parsing class (e.g. `Parse_SourmashCSVSummary`) and modify the `build` method.
+In general, if you are familiar with Python, the easiest way to proceed is to copy and rename an existing parsing class (e.g. `Parse_SourmashCSVSummary`) and modify the `build` method.
 Then add a new if/else branch in the top level `parse_file` method.

-The current parsers mostly work by creating a `nodes_by_tax` dictionary that contains (key, value) pairs where each key is a semicolon-separated lineage (e.g. `d__Bacteria;p__Spirochaetota`) and each value is a "node dictionary", a dictionary containing at least
+The current parsers work by creating a `nodes_by_tax` dictionary that contains (key, value) pairs where each key is a semicolon-separated lineage (e.g. `d__Bacteria;p__Spirochaetota`) and each value is a "node dictionary", a dictionary containing at least